Dannyswiss1/Metacrafters-TokenVM/README.md

 #### Step 4: Create an Order

-So, we have some of our token (`Ajidokwu`)...now what?
+So, we have some of our token (`DANNYSWISS`)...now what?
 Let's put an order on-chain that will allow someone to trade the native token (`TKN`) for some.
 You can do so by running the following command from this location: